temp-nestdao/nest/FAQ.md

 - If the NestWG feels this is satisfactory the next 1/3 of your grant funding will be provided to you.
 Your Nest lead will then tag your project Issue as `prototype complete`.

 ### Shipping
-Once your prototype is approved you will be ready to polish your project for shippment.
-Your Nest lead will provide you with support getting user feedback from the Aragon community, getting legal council if your project manages funds, and getting a security audit if you have a solidity contract.
+Once your prototype is approved you will be ready to polish your project for shipment.
+Your Nest lead will provide you with support getting user feedback from the Aragon community, getting legal counsel if your project manages funds, and getting a security audit if you have a solidity contract.
 Once you have received and incorporate feedback into your application your Nest lead will present the project to the NestWG.
 - The NestWG may request changes to the prototype before it is ready to move on to the next stage.
 If so, your Nest lead will share this feedback in the Issue for your Nest project.
 - If the NestWG feels this is satisfactory the last 1/3 of your grant funding will be provided to your Nest DAO.
 Your Nest lead will then tag your project Issue as `project complete`.